rodriggj/aws-devops-pro/config_mgmt/ecs/readme.md

 In this lab we will see that we do not need to specify host port definition in our `Task Definition`.
 Instead we can use `Dynamic Port Mapping` that the ECS Service provides.
 By excluding a host PORT mapping that we bind to the container, and allow ECS to dynamically allocate a host port that binds to the container port, we overcome PORT conflicts and multiple containers can be provisioned on a single EC2 host. (see diagram below).

+We will solve this problem in 3 steps:
+1. Configure our Service to allow for dynamic port mapping
+2. We will open a security group to allow ingress to our EC2 host on a port range, since they will now be dynamically allocated
+3. We will load balance the inbound traffic across all the Services we have running

 ------

 <p align="center">